-He married Hannah Sybil Lake (1838-1921) and they had six children, among whom was newspaper publisher Joseph B. Whitehead.
-He was President of the Board of the Brandon General Hospital (1904-1918), President of the Provincial Exhibition of Manitoba (1882-1896), a member of St. Matthew’s Anglican Church and the Mason, and he took an active interest in politics.
+He married Hannah Sybil Lake (1838-1921) and they had six children, among whom was newspaper publisher Joseph Blyth Whitehead.
+He was President of the Board of the Brandon General Hospital (1904-1918), President of the Provincial Exhibition of Manitoba (1882-1896), a member of St. Matthew’s Anglican Church, and a Mason, and he took an active interest in politics.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.